-Community District Needs Related to Water, Sewers and Environmental Protection
+Needs for Water, Sewers, and Environmental Protection

-With regards to drinking water, CB8 passed a resolution in February 2012 in favor of DEP's proposal to build a bypass tunnel to facilitate repair of the Delaware Aqueduct in order to ensure that DEP can continue to deliver high quality drinking water every day to NYC, and further resolved that this support is contingent DEP minimizing and mitigating potential environmental impacts in the areas where the work is to be performed, and upon DEP having an adequate plan in place to supplement the water supply with high-quality drinking water during the shut-down phase of up to 6 to 15 months of the Delaware Aqueduct.
-CB8 supports additional inspections for flooding complaints, storm catch basins, and sewers.
-The board supports additional resources for cleaning and maintenance of sewers and catch basins.
+With regards to drinking water, CB8M passed a resolution in February 2012 in favor of DEP's proposal to build a bypass tunnel to facilitate repair of the Delaware Aqueduct in order to ensure that DEP can continue to deliver high quality drinking water every day to NYC, and further resolved that this support is contingent upon DEP minimizing and mitigating potential environmental impacts in the areas where the work is to be performed, and upon DEP having an adequate plan in place to supplement the water supply with high-quality drinking water during the shutdown phase of up to 6 to 15 months of the Delaware Aqueduct.

+CB8M supports additional inspections for flooding complaints, storm catch basins, and sewers.
+The Board supports additional resources for cleaning and maintenance of sewers and catch basins.

-Community District Needs Related to Sanitation Services
+Needs for Sanitation Services

-Community Board 8 (CB8) is responsive to residents' concerns about sanitation and the environment.
+CB8M is responsive to residents' concerns about sanitation and the environment.
 The cleanliness of our streets and neighborhoods is of great importance to our community and is related to successful business operations, to our well-being, and to the quality of life.
 In an integrated approach to a cleaner community, we support frequent sanitation inspections and efforts to consistently maintain presentable clean-swept sidewalks and streets.
 We support the Adopt-a-Basket program, and additional resources for education related to this program.